Fun FOOD Frolic

 Collage of semolina cake before and after glazing with lemon syrup.

-You can use a combination of lemon and orange juice, lemon and honey, lemon and rose water, or honey and rose water.
+You can combine lemon and orange juice, lemon and honey, lemon and rose water, or honey and rose water.

-addition of fresh berries (strawberry, blueberry, raspberry) or fruits
+• addition of fresh berries (strawberry, blueberry, raspberry) or fruits

-combination of sliced almonds and pistachio to cover the cake top
+• combination of sliced almonds and pistachio to cover the cake top

-lemon zest, poppy seeds, and lemon juice in the cake batter for a summer-inspired flavor
+• lemon zest, poppy seeds, and lemon juice in the cake batter for a summer-inspired flavor

 Side of rava cake slice on a black plate

 Baking Pan: You can bake this rava cake in a square or a round cake tin.
-Or if you prefer, bake it like a lemon pound cake in a loaf pan.
+Or, if you prefer, bake it like a lemon pound cake in a loaf pan.
 Whatever baking pan you use, make sure to grease it well with oil and line it with parchment paper.

 Do not pick a baking pan above 9 inches in size for this cake.

-Watch Eggless Rava Cake Recipe Video:
+Watch Rava Cake Video

-More Eggless Baking Recipes For You:
+More Eggless Baking Recipes

-Eggless Whole Wheat (Atta) Cake
+Eggless Orange Cake

 Eggless Banana Bread